Board of Trustees

 Eden Romick

-After graduating from Northwestern University, Eden Romick worked for 15 years in film and television marketing and publicity.
-In addition to her work on the Brentwood School Board and the Northstar Team Foundation Board, she supports Northwestern University, Cedars Sinai Medical Center, Weizmann Institute of Science, LACMA, and the U.S. Ski and Snowboard Association.
+After graduating from Northwestern University’s School of Communication, Eden worked for 15 years in film and television marketing and publicity.
+She and her husband Steven have four daughters and are dedicated supporters of Cedars Sinai Medical Center, Weizmann Institute of Science, and LACMA, in addition to organizations which focus on education, science, and community.

 Ricky Seung ’93

-Mr. Seung is the founder and President of Kousa International, a Los Angeles-based umbrella company which houses and runs three major divisions.
+Ricky Seung ’93 is the founder and President of Kousa International, a Los Angeles-based umbrella company which houses and runs three major divisions.
 The Paper Division is one of the largest traders of paper products in North America, trading in excess of 200,000 tons annually.
 The Wind Energy Division is a leading global supplier of wind towers, supplying steel tubular towers to most of the major wind turbine manufacturers around the world.
 The Logistics Division is a freight forwarding company providing global logistics services, handling a capacity of over 1,000 containers a month.

-Additionally, Mr. Seung serves as the Managing Member of JR&K Properties, a real estate development, investment and management company focused on multifamily properties in Southern California.
+Additionally, Mr. Seung serves as the Managing Member of JR&K Properties, a real estate development, investment, and management company focused on multifamily properties in Southern California.

 Prior to founding Kousa International in 2005, Mr. Seung was a Vice President of the Castling Group, an e-business accelerator that has helped build leading internet businesses.
 In his capacity as Vice President of the Castling Group, Mr. Seung was responsible for business development and investment efforts in the internet and technology industries.
 Mr. Seung was also a member of CIBC World Markets’ Real Estate Investment Banking Group in New York City, handling transactions in corporate merger and acquisitions, equity and debt offerings and other real estate and corporate advisory assignments.
 Mr. Seung began his career as a member of Lehman Brothers' mortgage back securities sales and trading group.